bsmith89/longev-mgen/doc/submission.md

  This means that I have to repeat that part of the analysis, because I'll definitely have to include this genome (and other isolates/MAGs) in all of my comparisons.
+TODO: Do all of the above statements still hold?
 -->

 ### Novel protein families

-Annotations based on alignment to a database of previously characterized sequences may provide only limited insight, in particular for genes from largely unstudied families of bacteria.
+Annotations based on alignment to a database of previously characterized sequences may provide only limited insight into the function of gene products, in particular for genes from largely unstudied families of bacteria.
 In order to identify
 previously uncharacterized orthologous groups of genes, _de novo_